EOS1O/shell_to_perl/README.md

 # shell_to_perl
-A shell script which can translate some shell commands to perl commands and can be executable
+Using sheeple.pl to translate some shell commands to perl commands which also are executable

 There are some examples:
 ![](https://github.com/EOS1O/shell_to_perl/blob/master/img/微信图片_20200812123615.png)